teach-afp/www/input/lecture4.md

   - **Sequential** construction of programs

-  - Useful to implement side-effects (e.g., error handling, logging, stateful computations, etc.)
+  - Useful to implement side-effects (e.g., error handling, logging, stateful computations, etc.).

-      * **Simplify code**, i.e., it hides plumbing needed to handle the side-effects
+      * **Simplify code**, i.e., it hides plumbing needed to handle the side-effects.

 * Applicative functors

-   - Useful to apply "multi-parameter" functions to multiple container arguments
+  - Useful to apply "multi-parameter" functions to multiple container arguments.

       * **Simplify code**, i.e., it hides the plumbing needed to take out functions and their arguments from containers, applying the function, and place the result back in a container.

-   - Side-effects could potentially be executed in parallel
+  - Side-effects could potentially be executed in parallel.

-   - They are more generic than monads
+  - They are more generic than monads.

 * Functors

   - Useful to map functions into containers, i.e., transform data inside containers without breaking them.

       * **Simplify code**, i.e., it hides the plumbing of destructing the container to obtain the value, apply the function, and put the result in a container.

   - The most general structure